Investing News NetworkYour trusted source for investing success

 Is uranium a good investment?

-Uranium excitement is high, with many experts saying the market could be on the cusp of a renaissance.
+Uranium excitement is high, with many experts saying the market is experiencing a renaissance.

 Believers include John Ciampaglia, CEO of Sprott Asset Management, who sees many extremely bullish factors shaping today's uranium market.